South Africa’s Water Crisis: Expert Warns of Looming Day Zero, Gives Advice on How Citizens Can Help

 While more rural areas and smaller towns are accustomed to either having no water or very little, cities are now experiencing the same thing.

-Johannesburg, Durban, and Cape Town have all experienced some form of water restriction in recent weeks, highlighting how dire the situation is becoming.
+Johannesburg, Durban and Cape Town have all experienced some form of water restrictions in recent weeks, highlighting how dire the situation is becoming.

 Read also